 Caffeine and Acidic Compounds: How Do They Affect Your Intestines?

 Caffeine, the power behind coffee’s punch, stimulates your digestive system by increasing the frequency of your bowel contractions.
-It doesn’t necessarily speed up your digestive process but gives it a little efficiency boost.
-This has shown to be helpful in patients who’ve had colon surgery because it stimulates the colon to continue working as it should.
+It does not necessarily speed up your digestive process but gives it a little efficiency boost.
+This has been shown to be helpful in patients who have had colon surgery because it stimulates the colon to continue working as it should.

 However, for people who suffer from irritable bowel syndrome (IBS), caffeine may prove to be too strong of a stimulant and may cause diarrhea.
 For this reason, caffeine generally isn’t recommended for people with IBS.
 Interestingly, coffee has many anti-inflammatory properties that may reduce the risk of developing other inflammatory or auto-immune diseases.